putyourlightson/craft-blitz-recommendations/README.md

 <p align="center"><img width="130" src="https://raw.githubusercontent.com/putyourlightson/craft-blitz-recommendations/v1/src/icon.svg"></p>

-# Blitz Recommendations Plugin
+# Blitz Recommendations Plugin for Craft CMS 3

 Adds a utility that provides templating performance recommendations for Craft CMS 3.

-While this plugin works seamlessly with the [Blitz](https://putyourlightson.com/plugins/blitz) plugin, there is no dependency between them.
-In other words, this plugin can be installed and used for free _without_ Blitz.
+While this plugin works seamlessly with the [Blitz plugin](https://putyourlightson.com/plugins/blitz), there is no dependency between them.
+In other words, this plugin can be installed and used for free with _or_ without Blitz.

 > This plugin is currently in beta.
 Please contribute by reporting any bugs or issues.